Nutaboy/portfolio/content/authors/admin/_index.md

 title: Fabian Brunner
 email: "fabian.brunner@windowslive.com"
 ---
 Fabian Brunner is a Cloud Engineer at Amanox Solutions in Switzerland.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+His responsibilities are to manage to internal IT of Amanox and to guide his customer to success in the AWS cloud.
+During this journey he supports the customer with coding and other challenges.
+He likes to build microservice based solutions and try out new technologies.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+In his freetime he like to hike in the Swiss mountains or play football.
+When he is not on the football pitch or the mountains he like to play some indie computer games.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.